hardikason/productcoa/app/code/SK/ProductCOA/README.md

-# SK_ProductCOA module
+# Product's Certification of Authentication Module

 This module allows Magento 2 store administrators to upload, manage, and associate Certificate of Authenticity (COA) documents with individual products.
 The COA is then available to customers orders at the frontend.

+# Features

+    - Adds new product attribute or field for uploading COA
+    - Allows uploading image as proof of authenticity from product add/edit
+    - Backend UI integration for COA image upload and display
+    - ViewModel used for frontend data binding
+    - Uses Magento UI components and admin system configuration

 # Installation Steps

-1. Place the ProductCOA folder in app/code/
+1. Download and place the zip folder in app/code/
 2. Run the following commands:

    ```bash